benjaminhuanghuang/flask-rest-study/_notes/design-rules.md

 https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask

 - Client-Server:

-- Stateless: server cannot store information provided by the client in one request and use it in another request
+- Stateless: server cannot store information provided by the client in one request and use it in another request.
+             Can not use session as regular web application
 - Cacheable

 - Layered System:

-- Uniform Interface
+- Uniform Interface:

-- Code on demand
+- Code on demand: